checkbox/checkbox/checkbox-touch/README.rst

 -------------------------------
 During execution of `./build-me` script, `settings.json` file is generated.
 It contains values that Checkbox-Touch will use as its default ones.
-Altough not required, you may edit this file to suit your needs.
+Although not required, you may edit this file to suit your needs.

 Further assistance
 ------------------